scaffold-eth/se-2-docs/docs/hooks/useScaffoldContractWrite.md

 </button>
 ```

-## Parameters

 This example sends a transaction to the `YourContract` smart contract to call the `setGreeting` function with the arguments passed in `args`.
-You can also pass other arguments accepted by [useContractWrite wagmi hook](https://wagmi.sh/react/hooks/useContractWrite#configuration).

-The `writeAsync` function sends the transaction to the smart contract, and the `isLoading` and `isMining` properties indicate whether the transaction is currently being processed by the network.
+The `writeAsync` function sends the transaction to the smart contract.

 It is also possible to pass arguments imperatively to the `writeAsync` function: